collective/plone.contentratings/plone/contentratings/README.txt

 ============================

-After making the package `plone.contentratings` and its dependencies available to your Zope instance.
-Once you have restarted Zope, you should now have a "product" called `contentratings` available in the Plone Quick Installer (the `Add-on Products` control panel).
+After making the package `plone.contentratings` and its dependencies available to your Zope instance and restarting Zope, you should have a "product" called `contentratings` available in the Plone Quick Installer (the `Add-on Products` control panel).
+Installing this "product" will add a new control panel to Plone called `Ratings`.
-Installing this "product" will add a new control panel toPplone called `Ratings`.
 This panel provides two configuration sections.
 One for associating particular content types with rating categories, and another for adding and managing rating categories.

 Assigning Ratings